lotharschulz/tensorflow2DimsToALine/README.md

 ![visualization](2dims2ALine_Vis_Jupyter_Matplot.png "sample script visualization")

-Sliders (jupyter notebook widgets) as above in the screenshot are only visible if jupyter notebook viewer runs with jupyter nbextension enabled.
+Pls note: sliders (jupyter notebook widgets) as above in the screenshot are only visible if jupyter notebook viewer runs with jupyter nbextension enabled.